whatsinport

 Mykonos' sophistication is evident in its high-end boutiques, trendy art galleries and chic gourmet restaurants found mainly in Mykonos Town.
 VIPs and celebrities have made Mykonos Greece one of their preferred stops while sailing through the Aegean Sea on their luxury yachts.

 Mykonos Town (which is also called Chora or Hora by the locals and many visitors is the jewel of the island, with the trademark Mykonos windmills, traditional Cycladic whitewashed houses and narrow, winding alleyways that are perfect for a nonchalant stroll.
 The greatest monument of Mykonos Town is the 16th-17th century Church of Paraportiani, which is built in a unique asymmetrical architectural style.
-The Archaeological, Maritime and Folklore Museums in Mykonos Town display excellent collections of historical artefacts and are worth visiting.
+The Archaeological, Maritime and Folklore Museums in Mykonos Town display excellent collections of historical artifacts and are worth visiting.
 After a day of touring Mykonos Town, it is time for a cool drink or a delicious snack in Alefkandra, the "Little Venice" of Mykonos, an area famous for its colorful buildings and their balconies which are suspended over the Aegean Sea.

 For a more local mode of transport, caiques, a type of fishing boat, serve as water taxis, bringing passengers to the island's beaches.